LongpanZhou/BrainRot-GPT/README.md

 ![Image](src/imgs/Demo.jpg)

 > [!IMPORTANT]
-> *If you like this project, or find this project helpful, please give me a star.
-Thank you!* <br/><br/>
+> **If you like this project, or find this project helpful, please give me a star.
+Thank you!** <br/><br/>
-> The original training was done on 4 × H100 80GB GPUs.
-With DDP enabled, it roughly takes about 12 hours to complete training. <br/>
+> The standard model of 130m parameters(cl_100k) training was done on 4 × H100 80GB GPUs.
+With DDP enabled, it roughly takes about 4 hours to complete training. <br/>
-> You can run the model with less powerful setup, but since this project is not yet done there is no weights released. <br/>
+> You can run/deploy the model with less powerful setup, but since this project is not yet done there is no weights released. <br/>

 > [!NOTE]
 > If you have any questions or suggestions, please feel free to open an issue or pull request. <br/>
-> This project covers useful information about a self implemented GPT model <br/>
+> This project covers useful information about a self implemented GPT models. <br/>

 ## Structure
 - `fineweb_dataset.py` — Downloads the FineWeb dataset from HuggingFace, splits it, and encodes it into binary format
 - `dataloader.py` — Implements a Dataset class for loading binary files as torch tensors
+- `sms/*.py` — Contains the SMS notification system for training progress
 - `model.py` — Standard implementation of GPT model
 - `model_.py` (INCOMPLETE) — Optimized implementation of GPT model
-- `train.py` — Handles model training, including optimization and checkpointing
+- `train.py` — Main training script for the standard model
+- `train_.py` (INCOMPLETE) — Main training script for the optimized model
 - `eval.py` (INCOMPLETE) — Loads a trained model and generates sample outputs for evaluation

 ## Usage